ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 from an existing GitLab server to the Gitaly server.
 Without this shared secret, Git operations in GitLab will result in an API error.

-NOTE: **Note:**
-In most or all cases, the storage paths below end in `/repositories` which is not the case with `path` in `git_data_dirs` of Omnibus GitLab installations.
-Check the directory layout on your Gitaly server to be sure.

 **For Omnibus GitLab**

 1. Edit `/etc/gitlab/gitlab.rb`: